kerrie-jones/hike-ireland/README.md

 - The benefits of hiking section goes through some of the benefits of hiking.
 - The user will see the positive impact of hiking and be inspred and encouraged to get out and enjoy Ireland's scenery
-- Bug in benefits of hiking section in firefox and safari where image is covering end of text when screen is less than 600 px.
-I fixed issue by increasing padding above image and decreasing max-width of image container in medisa query for screen sizes 600px and below
-- In safari the text is spilling out of container slightly

 ### Top Hikes in Ireland Section
 <img src="assets/images/tophikes_screenshot.png" width="800px">